Zachtronics

-Zachtronics LLC is an American indie video game studio, best known for their engineering puzzle games and programming games.
-Zachtronics was founded by Zach Barth in 2000, who serves as its lead designer.
-Some of their products include SpaceChem, Infinifactory, TIS-100, and Shenzhen I/O.
+Zachtronics LLC was an American video game developer, best known for engineering-oriented puzzle video games and programming games.
+It was founded by Zach Barth in 2011, who served as its lead designer.
+Their games include SpaceChem, Infinifactory, TIS-100, and Shenzhen I/O. Infiniminer (2009) inspired the creation of Minecraft.

 History

+Early games

-Zachtronics was founded by American video game designer and programmer Zach Barth in 2000.
-Barth started creating games early in life and further developed his programming skills at Rensselaer Polytechnic Institute (RPI), where he joined the game development club.
+Zach Barth started creating games early in life and further developed his programming skills at Rensselaer Polytechnic Institute (RPI), where he joined the game development club.
 Barth studied computer systems engineering and computer science at RPI.
 He was one of three students leading the interdisciplinary team of the CapAbility Games Research Project, a collaboration of RPI with the Center for Disability Services in Albany, New York.
 In 2008, the team produced Capable Shopper, a shopping simulation game for players with various degrees of disability.

-Barth's initial games were generally free browser games offered on his website.
-One of these was Infiniminer, the block-building game that he claims influenced Minecraft by Mojang.
+Barth's initial games were generally free browser games offered on his website, Zachtronics Industries.
+One of these was Infiniminer, the block-building game which inspired Mojang to create Minecraft.
 His earlier, non-commercial, games included twenty that were published on his old website and "five good ones" which he transferred over to the new site.
 Four of these use Adobe Flash to make them cross-platform, in spite of Flash's development environment.
 The other one is based on .NET Framework for greater programming convenience.
 SpaceChem also used .NET, as Barth considers C# to be his favorite programming language.
 For marketing reasons, Barth decided against Microsoft XNA with its capability to cross-publish to Xbox 360, and switched to OpenGL, which allowed him to target the three operating systems required for inclusion in the Humble Indie Bundle.